Skip to main content

 Usage-Based Plans

-1. Query the meter timeseries for total usage in the period
+1. Query the Usage timeseries for total usage in the period

 2. Subtract freeUnits from the total

-3. Apply the pricePerUnit to the billable amount
+3. Apply the creditsPerUnit to the billable amount

 4. Respect the limit as a hard cap (usage beyond the cap is not billed unless overage is allowed)